 At the moment, Canggu has a pretty strong community of expats and remote workers.
 Many of these people collaborate with one another on a regular basis and are constantly cooking up new ideas and business ventures.

-If you want to get in touch with other digital nomads in Canggu, you can either reach out online via a chatroom, like this one on Facebook, or by joining a local co-working space.
-Dojo, The Outpost and Tropical Nomad are all great, but one of the best ones is the coworking hostel Tribal.
+If you want to get in touch with other digital nomads in Canggu, you can either reach out online via a chatroom, or by joining a local co-working space.
+There are plenty to choose from, but the best of the best is the coworking hostel Tribal.

 Networking or Digital Nomad-ing – all possible at Tribal!